preordinary/preordinary.github.io/_pages/about.md

 I have a diverse research background spanning multiple areas.
 In the early phase of my graduate studies at SJTU, I focused on machine learning algorithms, particularly federated learning and computer vision.
 Later, during my internship at Huawei, I shifted towards system-level optimization of large language models (LLMs), contributing to advancements in training checkpoint acceleration and inference layer skipping acceleration.

 ## Research Interests
-My long-term research goal is to build acceleration and optimization systems for various deep learning algorithms, including large language models, Bayesian neural networks, and generative multimodal models.
-My current research interests focus on LLM training and inference optimization, as well as deployment and tuning of LLM agents and thought chains.
+My long-term research goal is to build acceleration and optimization systems for various deep learning algorithms, including Large Language Models (LLLM), Bayesian Neural Networks, and Multimodal LLM.
+My current research interests focus on LLMs training and inference optimization, as well as deployment and tuning of LLM agents and thought chains.

 ## Contact Me
 Email: [yzhenyao.cs@gmail.com](yzhenyao.cs@gmail.com)